How to Prevent Back Pain in Every Stage of Pregnancy

 Use the Deep Tissue Chirp Wheel or a lumbar pillow.

 While you’re sitting, try putting the smallest Chirp Wheel or a lumbar pillow behind your back for support.
+This can also be a great way to relieve sciatica pain during pregnancy, which is common in your third trimester.5

 Try hot and cold therapy.4